 We are deeply sorry for your loss - the staff at Albert A. Glover Funeral Home

-On behalf of the family, we encourage you to share your personal experiences and preserve the memory of Mr. Allen Watson for future generations to come.
+On behalf of the family, we encourage you to share your personal experiences and preserve the memory of Mr. Booker T. Flood for future generations to come.